 Ethics & International Affairs, the academic journal of Carnegie Council for Ethics in International Affairs, seeks a full-time assistant editor.
 EIA is a quarterly peer-reviewed journal published by Cambridge University Press.
 We publish original essays and articles that integrate rigorous thinking about principles of morality and justice into discussions of the practical policy dilemmas that frequently arise in global politics.
 Topics covered include the laws and ethics of war, the responsibility to protect, migration and refugee issues, climate change, human rights, and international organizations.

-The assistant editor is a key member of the journal’s three-person editorial team.
-He/she assists the managing editor and the editor with all aspects of the production, editing, and marketing of Ethics & International Affairs, with particular responsibilities for the journal’s book review section and the maintenance and development of the journal’s website, www.eiajournal.org.
+The assistant editor is a key member of the journal’s editorial team.
+He/she assists with all aspects of the production, editing, and marketing of Ethics & International Affairs, with particular responsibilities for the journal’s book review section and the maintenance and development of the journal’s website, www.eiajournal.org.

 - Manages peer-review process; updates associated files and databases.